yekim102/Kaggle-UW-GI-Tract-Image-Segmentation/README.md

 ## Thoughts
 - 3D Unet with augmentations on CPU took about 2 days to train -> need to do augmentations on GPU.
 Applying elastic deformation was especially slow.
-- Note other well performed strategies included ensemble of 2D, 2.5D, 3D datasets.
+- Note other well performed strategies included ensemble of 2D, 2.5D, 3D models.